salilab/conda-recipes/imp/README.md

 job of avoiding broken dependencies.
 (It doesn't appear to work properly on Windows yet though.)

-## Building for Python 2

-conda-forge no longer supports Python 2, but does still retain the packages.
-To build with these, first delete `$HOME/conda_build_config.yaml`, then build IMP with `conda mambabuild -c salilab --python=2.7 imp`.

-We only build Python 2.7 packages for Linux.
-On Windows it requires using an ancient C++ compiler which fails to build big chunks of the IMP code, and few or no users use the Python 2 Windows package anyway.

 ## Mac

 We build for Mac in a Vagrant macOS 10.13 image.